loisgabor/Eat-Da-Burger/README.md

 ## Description

-For this assigment, we were required to make a burgers application using mySQL and orms.
+For this assigement, we were required to make a burgers application using mySQL and orms.

 ## Table of Contents